• Skip to primary navigation

 • Step 1: make the dressing or vinaigrette:-

-• add extra virgin olive oil, chopped dill, lemon pepper (optional), apple cider or white wine vinegar, salt, and dijon mustard in a bowl and use a whisk to combine.
+• Mix olive oil, dill, lemon pepper (optional), apple cider or white wine vinegar, salt, and Dijon mustard in a bowl.

 • Step 2: prepare and dress the salad -

-• to get started, heat a non-stick or cast iron pan on the stovetop under medium heat.
+• Heat a non-stick or cast iron pan on medium heat.

-• Arrange the sliced beetroot and arugula on a large plate or small serving tray.
-Top the plate with the fried shrimps, drizzle with the dressing and serve.
+• Arrange beet slices and arugula on a plate.
+Top with cooked shrimps, drizzle with dressing, and serve.

-This salad pairs up extremely well with bread, including low-carb bread of any kind but definitely feel free to serve it alongside your favorite dishes!
+Serving suggestions: This shrimp and beetroot salad pairs up extremely well with bread, including low-carb bread of any kind.
+But don't stop there, feel free to serve it alongside your favorite dishes!

 variations